Up to 50% off sofas & mattresses — limited‑time deals.

 Floyd The Form Sectional Sofa vs. Alternatives

-• You want a deep, low-profile lounge seat with structure
+• You want a deep, low-profile lounge seat with a more structured feel

-• You expect to reconfigure or expand over time
+• You expect to reconfigure, expand, or move your sectional over time

-• You need fabrics that handle everyday messes well
+• You want fabrics that handle everyday messes better than delicate upholstery

 Alternatives to consider

-• Lovesac Sactionals: modular system; many covers are machine washable
+• Lovesac Sactionals: a better fit if you want a modular system with covers that are often machine washable

 The Form Sectional Sofa